choria-io/website/blog/content/post/2019/05/27/autonomous_agents.md

       command: ./check_running.rb
 ```

-This will run forever and manage the container, you can observe it working on the CLI or programmatically - here we killed the running container and it was remediated:
+This will run forever and manage the container, you can observe it working on the CLI or programmatically - here we killed the running container and it was remedied:

 ```nohighlight
 $ choria machine watch